 What worked and what didn’t:

-Toasting the saffron strands was dead simple and it resulted in a more intense colour and flavour compared to other ones I made before.
+Toasting the saffron strands was dead simple, and it resulted in a more intense color and flavor compared to other ones I made before.
 Very nice indeed!

-As it is a risotto that made by adding the stock in 2 batches (one ladle once the rice absorbed the white wine and when that is fully absorbed then the remainder is added), the result is seem a bit “wet”, but will come together to a super creamy risotto after you add the butter, parmesan and lemon juice.
+As it is a risotto that made by adding the stock in 2 batches (one ladle once the rice absorbed the white wine and when that is fully absorbed the remainder is added), the result seems a bit “wet”, but will come together to a super creamy risotto after you add the butter, parmesan, and lemon juice.